 6. Embrace Cultural Sensitivity

 When using the word hermano, be mindful of cultural sensitivities.
-In some cultures, family ties are deeply valued, and referring to someone as hermano can be a sign of great respect and affection.
-However, in other contexts, it may be more appropriate to use a different term or phrase.
+Because of that, in some cultures, family ties are deeply valued, and referring to someone as hermano can be a sign of great respect and affection.
+On the flip side, in other contexts, it may be more appropriate to use a different term or phrase.

 FAQ